DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/report-designer-tools/ui-panels/property-grid.md

 ## Set Color Properties

-You can use Magnifier to set color properties.
+You can use the Magnifier to set color properties.

 ![](../../../../../images/eurd-win-magnifier-button.png)

-Do the following to use Magnifier:
+Do the following to use the Magnifier:

 - Click the Magnifier button.
 - Move the invoked Magnifier on the screen to find the color you want to set.

 	![](../../../../../images/eurd-win-magnifier-get-color.png)

-	You can zoom out the magnified zone.
-To do this use one of the following options:
+	You can use the Magnifier to zoom out.
+Use one of the following options to do this:

 	- Hold Ctrl and press + / -
 	- Scroll the mouse wheel

-- Click to set the color property to the found color.
+- Click to set the color property to the selected color.

 	![](../../../../../images/eurd-win-magnifier-set-color.png)

-Right click to cancel Magnifier mode.
+Right click to cancel the Magnifier mode.

 ## Specify Expressions